read-write-web/rww-play/README.md

    acl:agent <card#me> .
 ```

-Since card's acl includes the above directory acl only `<card#me> can read that file.
+Since card's acl includes the above directory acl only `<card#me>` can read that file
+The following `curl` command does not specify the public and private keys to use for
+authentication and so fails:

 ```bash
 $ curl -i -k  -H "Accept: text/turtle"  https://localhost:8443/2013/card